 The string slots in the nut need to be sloped so the strings break off the very front of the nut.
 They also need to be cut to the correct depth.
 High action at the nut means you basically have to bend the strings to reach the first few frets, making for sharp notes.

-The Earvana nut has little shelves that move the contact points forward just the right amount.
+I'm a big fan of the Earvana compensated nut.
+On steel string guitars manufacturers position the nut so the high E string plays a true F at the first fret, but all the other strings play slightly sharp (the G being the worst).
+The Earvana nut has little shelves that move the contact points forward.
 Each string is individually compensated so the notes at the first fret are true F, A#,D#,G#, C, and F.